A.0 | Start#

 [1] Getting Started#

-For users unfamiliar with Python and open source software the simplest way to get started is to download Windows portable zip file (800 MB).
-It includes all the neccessary components and examples to run and explore rivt.
+For users unfamiliar with Python and open source software the simplest way to get started is to download the Windows portable zip file (~800 MB).
+It includes everything necessary to run and explore rivt.
 For further details see here.

 For users with a GitHub account rivt can be forked and run in a browser using Codespaces.
 Further details are here.